USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 [Sergey Napelenok](mailto:Napelenok.Sergey@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
+Specifying “PM25_IONS” as a TAG CLASS resulted in unstable attribution output for ACLI and ACLJ concentration and deposition.

 ### Solution in CMAQv5.3.1
+ACLI and ACLJ were removed from the “PM25_IONS” TAG CLASS and a new class was added called “CHLORINE.”
+This TAG CLASS also includes HCL gas in addition to ACLI and ACLJ, and the algorithms now include partitioning calculations.

 ### Files Affected
+CCTM/scripts/isam_control.txt
+CCTM/src/isam/SA_DEFN.F
+CCTM/src/isam/SA_WRAP_AE.F

 ## 10. Coupled WRF-CMAQ Model